Nishan8583/gogpt/README.md

-# GOGPT
+# code_scanner
- - Its a simple CLI program to send your code to OpenAI to find for any vulnerabilities in your code.
+ - Its a simple CLI program that uses openAI to find for any vulnerabilities in your code.
  - Also has some basic cli chat functionality.

 ### Build
- - In `cmd` directory `go build -o main.exe main.go`.
+ - `go build -o main.exe cmd/main.go` or use make.
+ - Make sure to set openAI api key in settings.yaml.

 ### Usage
- - Add your OpenAI API key in settings.yaml.
+ - After your OpenAI API key is set in settings.yaml.
- - `main.exe --message="your message here"`
- - `main.exe -i --username="imauser"`
- - `main.exe --audit-code -c settings.yaml`
+ - `main.exe --audit-code -c settings.yaml`.

 ### TODO
 - [x] A simple chat interactive interface to OpenAI.